 Substitutions

-- Almond butter - try them with tahini, sunbutter, peanut butter, or cashew butter.
+- Almond butter: Other options are tahini, sunbutter, peanut butter, or cashew butter.

-- Cocoa powder - for the best flavor I recommend regular cocoa powder instead of raw cacao powder (though you can definitely use cacao if that's what you have).
-And as noted in the recipe, if using Dutch process cocoa instead of regular, use baking powder instead of baking soda.
+- Cocoa powder: For the best flavor I recommend regular cocoa powder instead of raw cacao powder – although you can definitely use cacao if that's what you have.
+Also, as noted in the recipe, if using Dutch process cocoa, use baking powder instead of baking soda.

 Once the brownies are cool, I like to leave them on the parchment paper and transfer them to a storage container with a tight-fitting lid.